Frequently asked questions

 Beginners, Beginners Fast-Track, Intermediate 1 and Intermediate 2, Advanced 1, Advanced 2 and Advanced 3, Spanish in the Workplace, French for Proficient Speakers and French / German for Business.

 At registration you will be asked to complete a form with details of the language you would like to take and the level you would like to study.
 We will use this information to help place you in the most appropriate level.
 You may also be given a short placement test.
-For a detailed week-by-week module programme, indicating what will be covered when, see ELE.
+For a detailed module programme, indicating what will be covered, see ELE.

 For a Placement Test in French, German, Italian and Spanish, or for more information about the different language levels please refer to Choosing the correct level.